 “It’s the big ticket items.
 Affection, great sex, harmony, fun, trust, and emotional safety.
-Over functioning means not taking care of what matters.”
+Over functioning means not taking care of what matters.
+You’ll have clean dishes and no garbage, and a Saturday night date at the restaurant and movie of your choice, but look — your man will be a puppet!”

 All the passion turned to tension and all the fun turned to bickering and then he withdrew.